 - Use a knife to gently swirl the blueberry sauce around the top of the cheesecake in a marbled fashion.

 - Place the pan into a large roasting pan, or deep cookie sheet filled with 1/2 to 1 inch of hot water.

 - Bake for 55-65 minutes until the center is almost set, except for a couple inches in the middle.

-- Open the oven door slightly and leave the cheesecake in there for 1 hour.
+- Turn the oven off, and open the oven door slightly and leave the cheesecake in there for 1 hour.

 - Remove cheesecake from the oven and allow to cool to room temperature.